jessesquires/jessesquires.com/_posts/2014-06-25-apples-to-apples.md

 The Apple engineers hanging out in the Swift Labs at WWDC were interested in these benchmarks and were somewhat surprised to see them.
 Unfortunately, the engineers that I spoke with did not have an explanation for why we were seeing these results.
 We filed Radar #17201160, noting most of the points above.

 Additionally, I asked what the best practices are with regard to using <code>-Ofast</code>.
 They recommended the following approach: (1) profile your app to find out where it is slow, (2) extract this slow code into a separate module/framework, (3) very thoroughly test this framework, and then (4) compile the framework using <code>-Ofast</code> and link it to your app.
+Remember, this removes <strong>all</strong> safety features from Swift.

 #### Moving forward